-In 1985, Archbishop Robert Sanchez invited the Norbertine Community to take pastoral responsibility for Our Lady of the Most Holy Rosary Parish on Albuquerque’s West Mesa, a primarily Hispanic working-class parish.
+In 1985, the Norbertine Community was invited to take pastoral responsibility for Our Lady of the Most Holy Rosary Parish on Albuquerque’s West Mesa, a primarily Hispanic working-class parish.
 The parish included a former convent that could house a small community.
 Fr.
 Ed Sdano was named pastor of the parish and Fr.
 Joel Garner his associate.

 On September 8, 1985, the Feast of the Nativity of Mary, St. Norbert Abbey created a permanent foundation in New Mexico, to be known as Santa María de la Vid Priory.
 The name, which means Our Lady of the Vine, was adopted in memory of the first Norbertine Abbey in Spain, which was founded just after the death of St. Norbert and lasted for more than 700 years until it was suppressed in 1835 by an anti-clerical government.

 Fr.
 Joel Garner was named the prior of the new foundation.
 Fr.
 Richard Mulroy, a missionary in Lima, Peru, and Fr.
 Vincent DeLeers, a former academic dean at St. Norbert College, joined the fledgling community